ExtraBinoss/ExtraBinoss/README.md

 - **Nodl** – The VJ software I'm obsessed with.
 Think TouchDesigner, but for the web.
 Node-based visual creation with Three.js under the hood.
 - Systems projects that push low-level boundaries
 - Open-source alternatives to expensive proprietary software
+- VJ (Visual Jockey) Content and Tools, I like the demo-scene and using apps like Tixl to express my artsy side.

 ### Stack
 C, C++, C#, Python, JavaScript, TypeScript, Go, Haskell | React, Vue, Angular, Three.js | Docker, Git